We Catalyze Communities to Tackle the Multi-Dimensional Drivers of Poor Health

 Community Health Workers

-We recruit, train, pay, supervise, and equip transformed traditional birth attendants to extend high-quality care to every home.
-Our digitally-empowered Community Health Workers track pregnancies, encourage facility deliveries, ensure on-time immunizations, test and treat common childhood illnesses, provide family planning services, and connect clients to health centers.
+We recruit, train, pay, supervise, and digitally empower transformed traditional midwives and government community health workers to extend high-quality care to every home.
+Our community health workers track pregnancies, encourage facility deliveries, ensure on-time immunizations, test and treat common childhood illnesses, provide contraceptives, and connect clients to health centers.

-Real-time data, collected by our mobile application, enables our team and government policy makers to make patient-centered, evidence-based decisions.
-This means we’re building systems that collect data while also pushing analysis at all levels, from frontline workers to government officials.
+Real-time mobile data capture and robust population-level surveying enables our team and government policymakers to make evidence-based decisions.
+We’re building systems to drive analysis at all levels, from frontline workers to government officials.

 We provide onsite quality improvement support and training to government health facilities.
 This support is built around the World Health Organization’s six building blocks of health systems: service delivery, health workforce, information systems, supply chain, finance, and governance.
 Our approach emanates from our center of excellence – Lwala Community Hospital.